JulieBlanc/pagedjs-phd-demo/README.md

 ## Use

-- Every time you change something in the markdown file, use the Pandoc command to regenerate yout html file.
+- Every time you change something in the markdown file, use the Pandoc command to regenerate your html file.
 - Launch Live server to see the result in the browser.
 - Go to → `localhost:5500/output/print.html`